HarshilVj/Crime-Identification-and-Description/README.md

 os.environ["HF_TOKEN"] = "your_huggingface_token"

-📋 How It Works
+## 📋 How It Works
-1. Pose Landmark Extraction
+1. Pose Landmark Extraction-
 The system uses MediaPipe Holistic to detect:

        Body pose (33 points)
-  Left and right hand landmarks (21 points each)
-These are stacked into a 225-dimensional feature vector per frame.
+       Left and right hand landmarks (21 points each) These are stacked into a 225-dimensional feature vector per frame.

 2. Crime Prediction
 A custom-built BiLSTM + Attention model processes 100 frames and predicts the crime type.